kuzzleio/sdk-jvm/README.md

 ```

 ::: warning
-If you are using the `sdk-jvm-X.Y.Z.jar` in a Kotlin Android Studio project, consider adding the following lines to your `gradle.build` file:
+If you are using the `sdk-jvm-X.Y.Z.jar` in a Kotlin Android Studio project, consider adding the following lines to your `build.gradle` file:

 ```groovy
 configurations {